techyourchance/TechYourChance-Android-Application/README.md

 ## Architecture

-The project is written in Kotlin, using the "classical" Andorid UI framework (XMLs + Views). \[Jetpack Compose will be added in the future\]
+The project is written in Kotlin, using the "classical" Android UI framework (XMLs + Views). \[Jetpack Compose will be added in the future\]

 Packages structure of the application follows [package by feature](https://www.techyourchance.com/popular-package-structures/) approach.